 Introduction

-The platypus (Ornithorhynchus anatinus) in the subclass Monotremata, is the only living species within the family Ornuthorhynchidae (Bino et al., 2019; Grant & Fanning, 2008; O'Brien, 2008; Warren et al., 2008).
-They are regarded as one of the world’s most evolutionary distinct mammals, and is one of five extant species of egg-laying mammals (Bino et al., 2019; Grant & Fanning, 2008; O'Brien, 2008; Warren et al., 2008).
-They have a number of unique features, including venomous spurs present in males, multiple sex chromosomes, a biofluorescent coat and electroreception units in their bills used to hunt freshwater macroinvertebrates (Martin et al., 2018; Jose L. Mijangos et al., 2022).
-The platypus is endemic to eastern mainland Australia, Tasmania and King Island, and there is a small population on Kangaroo Island in South Australia (Bino et al., 2019; Warren et al., 2008).
+The platypus (Ornithorhynchus anatinus) in the subclass Monotremata, is the only living species within the family Ornithorhynchidae (Bino et al., 2019; Grant & Fanning, 2008; O'Brien, 2008; Warren et al., 2008).
+They are regarded as one of the world’s most evolutionary distinct mammals and is one of five extant species of egg-laying mammals (Bino et al., 2019; Grant & Fanning, 2008; O'Brien, 2008; Warren et al., 2008).
+Plarypuses have a number of unique features, including venomous spurs in males, multiple sex chromosomes (n=10), a biofluorescent coat and electroreception units in their bills whiach are used to hunt freshwater macroinvertebrates (Martin et al., 2018; Jose L. Mijangos et al., 2022).
+The platypus is endemic to eastern mainland Australia, Tasmania and King Island, although there is a no native (i.e. introduced) small population on Kangaroo Island in South Australia (Bino et al., 2019; Warren et al., 2008).
 Currently, the platypus is listed as ‘Near Threatened’ by the International Union for Conservation of Nature (IUCN) with a decreasing population trend (Woinarski & Burbidge, 2016), and listed as ‘endangered’ in South Australia.
-However the platypus is not currently listed as a threatened species under Australia’s Environmental Protection and Biodiversity Conservation Act 1999 (Hawke et al., 2020).
+However, the platypus is not currently listed as a threatened species under Australia’s Environmental Protection and Biodiversity Conservation Act 1999 (Hawke et al., 2020).
 Due to the unique nature of this species, there is need for national level risk assessment for the platypus, allowing for understanding of the conservation status, and to be able to prioritise their conservation efforts (Bino et al., 2020).

 Previous studies looking into the platypus genome have found that there is four to 20 fold increase in genetic variation across platypus populations when compared to within populations (Jose L. Mijangos et al., 2022).
 In another study, results indicated no recent gene flow had occurred between locations (Martin et al., 2018).
-This provided evidence indicating bottlenecking and long-term population declines (Martin et al., 2018).
+This study provided evidence indicating bottlenecking and long-term population declines (Martin et al., 2018).
 Hence, it is demonstrated that there is limited platypus dispersal between populations, with dams acting as major barriers (Martin et al., 2018; Jose L. Mijangos et al., 2022).
 Long term effects of this isolation of populations has had significant impact on gene flow and has reduced local populations sizes (Jose L. Mijangos et al., 2022).
 Genetic variation is essential for fitness and survival of species (Jose L. Mijangos et al., 2022).
 The reduced genetic variation, as well as reduced populations sizes, may lead to lower survival rates of individuals and reduced reproductive output, due to inbreeding depression or catastrophic events (Jose L. Mijangos et al., 2022).

-Interferons (IFN) has been found to play a vital role in the innate immune system of vertebrates, and can be divided into three groups, type-I, type II and type III IFNs (Hughes, 1995).
+Interferons (IFN) has been found to play a vital role in the innate immune system of vertebrates, because they play a pivotal role in maintenance of homeostasis and defence against disease (Harrison et al., 2004; Harrison et al., 2003).
+IFN’s have long been known to have anti-viral factors, however it has been found that they also play a role in immunomodulation, antiproliferative activity, tumour inhibition and upregulation of major histocompatibility complex (MHC) surface antigens (Harrison et al., 2004; Harrison et al., 2003).
+IFN genes can be divided into three groups, type-I, type II and type III IFNs (Hughes, 1995).
 Within these divisions, there are many subgroups of IFNs present in mammals (Hughes, 1995).

-IFN’s have long been known to have anti-viral factors, however it has been found that they also play a role in immunomodulation, antiproliferative activity, tumour inhibition and upregulation of major histocompatibility complex (MHC) surface antigens (Harrison et al., 2004; Harrison et al., 2003).
-Hence, IFNs play a pivotal role in maintenance of homeostasis and defence against disease (Harrison et al., 2004; Harrison et al., 2003).
+Paragraph about how genetic diversity can be measured, see:

+Box 3 in https://doi.org/10.1016/j.tree.2017.09.012